kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ## 49. What are software patterns?
 Design patterns are typical solutions to commonly occurring problems in software design.
 They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.

-## 50. explain several design patters (structural, creational, behavioral, ...).
+## 50. Explain several design patters (structural, creational, behavioral, ...).
 For example, singleton, factory, adapter, repository, etc. ***
 > Recommended resource for more info: https://dotnettutorials.net/course/dot-net-design-patterns/

 ### Creational design patterns: